Sh4rkel/subscription-app/README.md

 # Bussines app

-## An application base on subscription
+## An application based on subscription

 This website is in progress i let here some photos of what I have done until now.